 A. Specific protozoa not considered pathogenic for humans in the U.S. cause Sarcocystosis.
 Sarcocystosis appears most frequently in older sheep.
 IPP may detect the lesions in the esophagus first.
 Lesions are white, semi-oval, cigar-shaped, or rice grain-shaped lesions.
 IPP may also detect lesions in the diaphragm, skin muscles, internal abdominal (stomach) muscles, or intercostal (muscles between the ribs) muscles.
 PHVs may find the lesions in the skeletal muscles, after incision and observation of primal parts.

-- B. When IPP detect Sarcocystosis during routine post-mortem inspection procedures, PHVs are to re-examine the esophagus, superficial and cut surfaces of the muscles, diaphragm, and the internal abdominal and intercostal muscles. - C. If PHVs find lesions in locations other than the esophagus they are to incise the muscles of the shoulder, round, and back to expose the deep muscle tissues. - D. PHVs are to condemn the carcass if the lesions are impractical to remove (9 CFR 311.35). - E. As per 9 CFR 314.11, a carcass condemned for Sarcocystosis is eligible for shipment for animal food (pet food) by the establishment when: - 1.
-The FLS grants permission; and - 2.
+B. When IPP detect Sarcocystosis during routine post-mortem inspection procedures, PHVs are to reexamine the esophagus, superficial and cut surfaces of the muscles, diaphragm, and the internal abdominal and intercostal muscles.

+C. If PHVs find lesions in locations other than the esophagus they are to incise the muscles of the shoulder, round, and back to expose the deep muscle tissues.

+D. PHVs are to make a disposition of the carcass according to the requirements in 9 CFR 311.25(a).

+E. As per 9 CFR 314.11, a carcass condemned for Sarcocystosis is eligible for shipment for animal food (pet food) by the establishment when:

+- 1. The FLS grants permission; and - 2.
 Under FSIS supervision, the establishment identifies, slashes freely, and denatures (9 CFR 325.11 and 325.13(a)(2)) all parts of the carcass in an inedible area.